Temporal Parallelisation of the HJB Equation and Continuous-Time Linear Quadratic Control: Computing conditional value functions using direct optimisation

 Therefore, together with the terminal constraint $x(t_{j})=z$, we obtain an optimisation problem with equality constraints.
 This type of problem can be solved, for example, by using sequential quadratic programming \cite[Chap.
 18]{Nocedal+Wright:2006}.
 The required derivatives can be easily computed with automatic differentiation.

 Once we have obtained the conditional value functions, we can combine them via Theorem~\ref{the:HJB-comb} by directly minimising over the grid of points.
 In practice, the direct use of Theorem~\ref{the:HJB-comb} on the grid is numerically inaccurate.
 Fortunately, we can refine the numerical accuracy of this step by using interpolation, for example, by forming a local quadratic approximation of the conditional value function, and then performing the minimisation.
 The interpolation we use in the nonlinear control experiment in Section \ref{subsec:nonlinear_control_experiment} is explained in Appendix \ref{sec:Interpolation_append}.
+This interpolation though assumes that the conditional value functions are twice continuously differentiable in the state variable.